effhAVE/GLLSS/GUIDE.md

 ![List of Games](https://i.imgur.com/PrtMLC5.png)

-Recurrence can be either weekly or daily and based on what you choose then tournaments will be generated as follows:
+Recurrence can be either weekly or daily and based on what you choose, then tournaments will be generated as follows:
 - daily - Tournaments are happening several times in the week, the name of the tournaments then is generated as `#WN DDD Series Name` - where WN is Week Number and DDD day of the week in at first three letters
 - weekly - Tournaments happen at most once a week.
 The name is then generated as follows `#WN Series Name` - where WN is a week number.

 ![List of Recurrence](https://i.imgur.com/sSAS6MO.png)

 Region is to choose a region in which tournament is held in.
 Each region has its own UTC Offset too, as an example Americas Region has the UTC offset of value -4 .
-This offset is really important to determine the tournament and then as well rounds in the tournament, in which counting day they are happening.
-Even if Americas would start past midnight UTC on Monday, so UTC time would be Tuesday, because of that offset they will still be displayed in Monday and counted on the date of Monday.
+This offset is really important to determine the tournament and rounds in the tournament, in which counting day they are happening.
+Even if Americas would start past midnight UTC on Monday, as UTC time would be Tuesday, they will still be displayed in Monday and counted on the date of Monday, because of the offset.

 ![List of Regions](https://i.imgur.com/PFeehQ2.png)

 At the end name has to be specified too.
 And once all is selected, then as an example this is how the series can be called.
-Only thing left to do is hitting the **Save** button and you will be redirected to series page.
+Only thing left to do is hitting the **Save** button and you will be redirected to the series page.

 ![Series - Example](https://i.imgur.com/wMc15Z2.png)

 #### Admin - Create a tournament
-Here you can create a new tournament, which will be then added to other tournaments.
+Here you can create a new tournament, which will be then added to the other tournaments.
 All the fields will have to be filled except the Admin Page URL, which does not need to be filled, if the tournament is not yet on admin page, but it is known to happen and official for hosts to be created.
-Fields works the same as in Series creation, so only difference will be explained.
+Fields work the same as in the Series creation, so only difference will be explained.

 ![Create a tournament](https://i.imgur.com/GJR7MXf.png)

 - Name - This is the name of the tournament.
-- Series - List of Series.
+- Series - List of the Series.
 They are ordered by creation, where latest one will be on the bottom.
 - Start Date - Start date of the tournament in UTC time.
 By default it will show next full hour of the current date.
 You can click on it to edit it.
-- End Date - End date of the ttournament in UTC time.
+- End Date - End date of the tournament in UTC time.
 By default it will be set to plus 8 hours from the start date.
 You can click on it to edit it, end date has to be later than the start date.
 - Game - List of available games.
 - Region - List of available regions.
 - Counted by Rounds - This a parameter, which defines if each round of the tournament is counted by Tournament Round Local Start Date or every round will be counted by end time of the tournament.
 Some tournaments are considered as bigger projects and are paid after the project is finished.
 This only influences in which month it will count for Data.
 By default it will be selected, meaning each round will count by Tournament Round Local Start Date.

-If you select the series then Name, Game and Region will not be possible to edit, because those will be inherited from the series.
+If you select the Series, then Name, Game and Region will not be possible to edit, because those will be inherited from the series.

 ![Admin - Choosing Series](https://i.imgur.com/lAhibps.png)